floopfun25/pumpClone/README.md

 ## ⚠️ Disclaimer

 This is an educational project for learning purposes.
-It is not affiliated with the original pump.fun platform.
+FloppFun is an independent decentralized platform for meme token creation and trading.
 Use at your own risk and always do your own research before trading cryptocurrencies.

 ## 🆘 Support